getapid/apid/site/content/docs/usage/_index.md

 +++
 title = "Usage"
-description = "learn how to use APId" weight = 3 sort_by = "weight"
+description = "Learn how to use APId" weight = 3 sort_by = "weight"
 template = "docs/root.html"
 +++

-Contains articles documenting the usage of APId CLI